Psychology BS / Psychology MS

 COOP 101 registration is determined by the co-op cycle assigned and may be scheduled in a different term.
 Select students may be eligible to take COOP 001 in place of COOP 101.

-BS/MS students are advised against taking senior seminar credits.
+BS/MS students are advised against taking senior thesis credits.
 Because students complete a master's thesis while enrolled in the BS/MS program, it is not feasible to also complete a senior thesis/research project.
 Consult with your advisor if you have any questions.

 Graduate-level credits for master's program may not count toward any part of the bachelor's degree requirements.